kirodewal/truecaller/README.md

+# Truecaller Bot For Telegram

-# truecaller bot for Telegram
+# Find It On Telegram t.me/truecalerbot

 # TruecallerBot